Bayswater - Embleton - Bedford

 The educational profile of Bayswater - Embleton - Bedford exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Bayswater - Embleton - Bedford is notably high.
-As of the latest data, 37.3% of residents aged 15 and above hold university qualifications, surpassing both the SA4 region average of 24.3% and the Western Australian average of 27.9%.
+Educational attainment in Bayswater - Embleton - Bedford is significantly higher than broader benchmarks.
+As of the latest data, 37.3% of residents aged 15 and above hold university qualifications, compared to 24.3% in the SA4 region and 27.9% in Western Australia overall.
 Bachelor degrees are the most common at 25.2%, followed by postgraduate qualifications (7.9%) and graduate diplomas (4.2%).
-Vocational credentials are also prevalent, with 30.0% of residents aged 15 and above holding such qualifications - advanced diplomas comprise 11.1% and certificates make up 18.9%.
+Vocational credentials are also prevalent, with 30.0% of residents aged 15 and above holding such qualifications - advanced diplomas at 11.1% and certificates at 18.9%.

 Educational participation is high, with 27.3% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 6.6% in secondary education, and 6.2% pursuing tertiary education.
-There are six schools operating within Bayswater - Embleton - Bedford as of the current count, educating approximately 3,548 students.
-The area demonstrates typical Australian school conditions with an ICSEA score of 1049, indicating balanced educational opportunities.
+There are six schools operating within Bayswater - Embleton - Bedford, educating approximately 3,548 students as of the latest count.
+The area has typical Australian school conditions (ICSEA: 1049) with balanced educational opportunities.
 The educational mix includes four primary schools, one secondary school, and one K-12 school.

 Frequently Asked Questions - Education